Little Treasures Postpartum

 Jaime Healy-Plotkin Postpartum Doula with a newborn

-• Non-medical care for mother and baby or babies
+• Non-medical care for mother/birthing individual and baby/babies

 • Non-judgmental guidance through evidence-based research